Natural burial: Religious practices

+Applications

+Due to their potential for being repurposed for public use, natural burial sites can offer many valuable services that modern methods of burial (i.e. cemeteries) do not, such as "recreation, human health and restoration, stormwater management, microclimate regulation, [and] aesthetics".
+Issues like the scarcity and high expense of real estate could possibly be mitigated by reinventing existing spaces like cemeteries, instead of developing on new land.
+For example, instead of replacing modern cemeteries with commercial or residential development, they can continue to function as green space for public parks.
+However, this concept of repurposing graveyards into not only more eco-friendly burial sites but areas of recreation causes controversy between those whose sole intent is to grieve and those who believe the land could be used more productively.

 Alternative methods of burial

 Alternatives to ground burials include burial in a coral reef, sky burial, burial at sea, hybrid cemeteries and human composting.

 Coral reefs

 Cremated remains are sometimes placed inside concrete coral reef balls, and ceremoniously placed in the sea as part of a reef ecosystem.
 These balls are used to repair damage to coral reefs, and to provide new habitat for fish and other sea life.

 Sky burial

 In some parts of Tibet and Mongolia, a person's remains are fed to vultures in a burial known as sky burial.
 This is seen as being good to the environment as well as good karma in Buddhism.

 Burial at sea

 Burial at sea or in another large body of natural water is seen as a natural burial if done in a way that benefits the environment and without formaldehyde.
 Some organizations specialize in natural burial at sea (in a shroud), allowing the body to decompose or be consumed by animals.
 The EPA has issued a general permit under the Marine Protection, Research, and Sanctuaries Act (MPRSA) that authorizes the burial of non-cremated human remains at sea.
 Human remains can be buried at sea as an alternate form of a natural burial under certain guidelines as per The United States Coast Guard, The United States Navy, or any civil authority charged with the responsibility for making such arrangements.